How much does it cost to remove a caveat?

 Our charges for removing a caveat start at £350 plus VAT and a £10 court fee, where the caveat has not been sealed.

-Included in that fee is a review the case and advice from a specialist contentious probate lawyer on the options for you going forward.
+Included in our charges is a review of the case and advice from a specialist contentious probate lawyer on your options going forward.

 Our Legal 500 recommended solicitors offer a free consultation service, and will be happy to provide you with details of what the likely costs will be in your specific case.